Identification

 Authenticated and in-house working plant reference materials are of a quality appropriate for the required tests.

-Laboratory quality:
+Laboratory Quality:

 Laboratory certification is documented by appropriate accrediting organization if applicable, or by monitoring in-house quality assurance performance standards.